TransRef: Multi-Scale Reference Embedding Transformer for Reference-Guided Image Inpainting: Proposed Method

 \subsection{Reference Patch Alignment (Ref-PA)}

-Ref-PA is designed to globally align the reference patches with the input image to produce coarsely aligned and transferred patch features.
-It receives the patch features from both the input and reference images after overlapped patch embedding~\cite{segformer}, which can extract features with better local continuity to benefit the alignment of patches around the masked areas than non-overlapped patch embedding.
+Ref-PA is designed to locally align the reference patches with the input image to produce coarsely aligned and transferred patch features.
+It receives the patch features from both the input and reference images after overlapped patch embedding~\citep{segformer}, which can extract features with better local continuity to benefit the alignment of patches around the masked areas than non-overlapped patch embedding.
 Ref-PA consists of a patch alignment (PA) block and a patch harmonization (PH) block to learn the offset map for structure alignment and to harmonize the texture styles for the inferred feature, respectively.
 The procedure of Ref-PA can be formulated as follows:

-where $\mathrm{RefPA}$ denotes the Ref-PA module, $P_\text{in}$ and $P_\text{ref}$ are the patches information from the input and reference images, respectively, and $P_\text{GA}$ is the globally aligned feature. $i$ represents the $i$-th scale in the encoder, which is omitted when the context is clear in the remainder.
+where $\mathrm{RefPA}$ denotes the Ref-PA module, $P_\text{in}$ and $P_\text{ref}$ are the patch information from the input and reference images, respectively, and $P_\text{LA}$ is the locally aligned feature. $i$ represents the $i$-th scale in the encoder, which is omitted when the context is clear in the remainder.

 After performing $\mathrm{RefPA}$, the guidance information extracted from the reference image can be coarsely aligned to help fill the holes in the input image.